Scille/parsec-cloud/docs/rfcs/1000-shamir-based-recovery.md

 1) A User retrieving its own Shamir recovery setup.
 Useful for displaying it to the user and to ensure the setup is still valid (i.e. no recipient has been revoked)
-2) An Admin retrieving all the Shamir recovery setups.
+2) A user retrieving all the Shamir recovery information they are a part of.

 Authenticated API: